Hey, good afternoon to you or good morning, depending on your time zone.

 And it must be a pretty closed community because I couldn't figure it out.

-Uh admittedly I didn't spend a whole lot of time trying, but regardless, it's the outfits like BitTorrent and others that now face the prospect of being sued.
+Admittedly, I didn't spend a whole lot of time trying, but regardless, it's the outfits like BitTorrent and others that now face the prospect of being sued.

-This hasn't been determined yet, just that the court said that the the original trial of one of these outfits can go ahead.
+This hasn't been determined yet, just that the court said that the original trial of one of these outfits can go ahead.

-And so the entertainment business has the right now to make its case uh and it could end up there.
+And so the entertainment business has the right now to make its case.

-I don't mean to focus on them it's the only name I can remember.
+I don't mean to focus on them.

 They're not the ones that are in possession of it.

-Since it's so foreign to me I couldn't and I couldn't figure out how to do it when my one brief visit there and I was unwilling to fill out all the information necessary to register there and and uh this kind of thing precisely because you know I just didn't think that's very secure.
+And I was unwilling to fill out all the information necessary to register there and this kind of thing precisely because I just didn't think that's very secure.

-You know I if I could enter the i you know a fake name and so forth but you can't do that and even then they got your cookie.
+If I could enter a fake name and so forth, but you can't do that.

-Whoa didn't didn't want any part of that.
+Didn't want to be part of that.

 Some people don't care about it.

-Some people are totally anonymous it doesn't matter that nobody cares who they are things that Supreme Court does one other thing um oh yeah cable companies uh Supreme Court ruled today that cable companies may keep rival internet providers from using their lines a decision that'll limit competition and consumers' choices.
+The Supreme Court ruled today that cable companies may keep rival internet providers from using their lines, a decision that'll limit competition and consumers' choices.

-This was a 6-3 decision the AP says it's a victory for the Bush administration which sought exclusive control to promote broadband investment from deep pocketed cable companies.
+The AP says it's a victory for the Bush administration, which sought exclusive control to promote broadband investment from deep-pocketed cable companies.

 Judges should defer to the expertise of the FCC, which concluded that limited access is best for the industry, the high court said in an opinion by Justice Clarence Thomas.